Strobilomyces glabriceps: Phylogeny and interpretation

 The phylogeny of the genus Strobilomyces is recently being revised, and 49 phylogenetic species are being revealed in which 26 are potentially new species (Han et al. 2018).
 Phylogenetically, S. glabriceps is closely related to S. pteroreticulosporus and they fall into a clade that shares reticulate basidiospore mash (Han et al. 2020).
 Nevertheless, S. pteroreticulosporus stands out due to its petite, upright, conical scales (1–3 mm in height and 1–3 mm in diameter at the base) on the cap, a rusty red hue when exposed, and it is observed to found in forest dominated by Pinus spp.
 (Antonín 2015).

 Similar species

 Based on morphological analysis, S. glabriceps is similar to S. glabellus J.Z.
 Ying and S. latirimosus J.Z.
 Ying, two species native to Yunnan China; but it from the letters in having decurrent tubes, and larger spores that 9-12 μm in diameter (Ying & Ma, 1985).

 Ecology

 Species of Strobilomyces sect.
 Strobilomyces typically develop ectomycorrhizal connections with plants of families such as Dipterocarpaceae, Myrtaceae, Casuarinaceae, Fagaceae, and Pinaceae (Sato et al. 2017, Han et al. 2018), but specific mycorrhizal relationship has yet been observed on S. glabriceps.

 Habitat

 Subtropical regions of China, Japan, and India, and it can be found either alone or in small groups (Han et al. 2020).
 A specimen is also identified from Kon Tum Plateau, Vietnam (Giang & Alexandrova 2021).
-The type specimen of S. glabriceps was collected in Kunming, China, in June 7, 1938 (Chiu 1948).
+The type specimen of S. glabriceps was collected in Kunming, China, on June 7, 1938 (Chiu 1948).